Sheffield and Rotherham Railway

 The Sheffield and Rotherham Railway was a railway line in England, between the named places.
 The North Midland Railway was being promoted but its route was planned to go through Rotherham and by-pass Sheffield, so the S&RR was built as a connecting line.
 It opened in 1838.
 In Sheffield it opened a terminal station at Wicker, and in Rotherham at Westgate.
 When the NMR opened in 1840 a connecting curve was made between the two routes.

 The opening of the S&RR encouraged heavy industry to be located along its route in Sheffield.
-The S&RR was absorbed by the much larger Midland Railway on 1845.
-The Wicker passenger terminal was cramped and restrictive and in 1870 the Midland Railway opened a new access route to Sheffield from the south, and a new main station in Sheffield.
+The S&RR was absorbed by the much larger Midland Railway in 1845.
+The Wicker passenger terminal was cramped and restrictive and in 1870 the Midland Railway opened a new access route to Sheffield from the south, via Bradway Tunnel, and a new main station in Sheffield.
 Trains proceeding north from the new station joined the S&RR route, which continued in use.

 Over the years a number of branch lines were constructed diverging from the S&RR line, and in 1987 a connection was made into another line at Rotherham, giving access to a more central passenger station there.
-Nearly the whole extent of the original S&RR line continues in main line use at the present day.
+Nearly the whole extent of the original S&RR line continues in main line use in 2023.